 Skip to content

 The sweet unmistakable flavor of raspberries perfectly blends into this classic chess pie.
 The sweet, creamy texture will make you wonder why you didn’t try chess pie even sooner.
 This raspberry variation isn’t very common.
 I’m guessing it’s because good raspberries are difficult to find.
 The ones sold in most grocery stores are dry compared to freshly picked berries.
+When ripe raspberries are mashed directly into the filling, they add a bright flavor and natural color that makes every slice taste richer, fresher, and far more memorable than traditional chess pie recipes.

 You’ll notice this recipe calls for raspberry puree.
 You can mash the berries or even toss them in the blender for a few seconds.
 The secret is in the raspberries.
 They must be pulverized, mashed, chopped, or whatever you have to do in order to reduce the berries to a thicky, syrupy texture.
 I also recommend adding raspberry extract but that’s entirely up to you.
 Once I have the raspberries pureed, I taste the puree to check the sweetness.
 If the mixture isn’t sweet enough, then I’ll add 1/2 – 1 teaspoon of raspberry extract.